CureVac (CVAC) Set to Announce Earnings on Wednesday

-CureVac (NASDAQ:CVAC – Get Free Report) is scheduled to be posting its quarterly earnings results on Wednesday, August 16th.
+CureVac (NASDAQ:CVAC – Get Free Report) is scheduled to be issuing its quarterly earnings data on Wednesday, August 16th.

-CureVac (NASDAQ:CVAC – Get Free Report) last posted its earnings results on Tuesday, May 30th.
-The company reported ($0.29) earnings per share (EPS) for the quarter, hitting the consensus estimate of ($0.29).
-The company had revenue of $7.65 million for the quarter, compared to analysts’ expectations of $16.45 million.
+CureVac (NASDAQ:CVAC – Get Free Report) last issued its quarterly earnings data on Tuesday, May 30th.
+The company reported ($0.29) EPS for the quarter, meeting the consensus estimate of ($0.29).
+The company had revenue of $7.65 million during the quarter, compared to the consensus estimate of $16.45 million.
 On average, analysts expect CureVac to post $-1 EPS for the current fiscal year and $-1 EPS for the next fiscal year.

-CVAC has been the subject of several recent analyst reports.
-JMP Securities reduced their price objective on shares of CureVac from $34.00 to $24.00 in a research note on Wednesday, April 26th.
-SVB Securities assumed coverage on shares of CureVac in a report on Thursday, June 8th.
-They issued an “outperform” rating and a $13.00 price target on the stock.
+CVAC has been the subject of a number of recent research reports.
+SVB Securities assumed coverage on CureVac in a report on Thursday, June 8th.
+They issued an “outperform” rating and a $13.00 target price for the company.
+JMP Securities dropped their price objective on shares of CureVac from $34.00 to $24.00 in a report on Wednesday, April 26th.

 About CureVac